When will London house prices start falling?

 Naturally, Landlords’ are feeling the inevitable squeeze with returns in central London housing investments also in free-fall.
 The report details that of the 15 UK locations recording the greatest depreciation in % yield versus annual rents, 12 are in the centre of London.

-In contrast, an increased 11% more property surveyors report house prices rising across the UK rather than falling, but still marking the slowest pace of growth recorded since 2013.
+In contrast, an increased 11% more property surveyors report house prices rising across the UK rather than falling, still marking the slowest pace of growth recorded since 2013.
 However, by December 2014, 36% of surveyors in London reported property values falling rather than rising.

 Will Falling London House Prices spread to the rest of the UK?

 Further to this, the evidence indicates the ill wind that has hit London will also spread its gloom into the South East.
-So the realisation of the dreaded phrase ‘negative equity’ could be coming home to roost in the homes of many recent buyers.
+So the realisation of the dreaded phrase negative equity could be coming home to roost in the homes of many recent buyers.
 But it’s fair to add that the South East has enjoyed an incredible boom in the last few years.
 Perhaps this is just the market sorting itself out with prices falling back to where they need to be, maybe not.
 But this could be grim reading for more recent buyers.

 However, the UK housing market is still regarded optimistically in the rest of the country, which has experienced slow but steady growth.
-For many, it will naturally come as a shock to see London house prices falling – the capital of capital growth.
+So for many, it will naturally come as a shock to see London house prices falling – the capital of capital growth.
 And the fear could spread that the bad news may travel North of Watford and have a knock-on effect.